Leatherby Center Lobby

 Leatherby Center for Entrepreneurship and Business Ethics

-Maddie Casserly is a passionate first-year Business Administration major at Chapman University, emphasizing Marketing and working toward a minor in Advertising.
+Maddie Casserly is a passionate third-year Business Administration major at Chapman University, emphasizing Marketing and minoring in Advertising.
 At the Leatherby Center, she brings energy and creativity to her role as Marketing Intern, designing promotional content, highlighting mentors, coordinating event logistics, and expanding outreach through flyers and LinkedIn posts.

 Known for her organizational skills and inventive marketing ideas, Maddie thrives in fast-paced environments where she can help events run seamlessly and make meaningful connections.
 Outside the Center, she’s involved in Delta Sigma Pi, serves as an intern with YoungLife, and volunteers on Dodge College student films.
 Maddie aspires to work at a marketing or PR firm or eventually run her own business, blending creativity with strategic impact.